nitinkc/nitinkc.github.io/_posts/Java/2019-10-04-java8_Syntax Reference.md

 # Java Streams

-(Java Streams API Java doc)[https://docs.oracle.com/javase/8/docs/api/java/util/stream/package-summary.html]
 * A stream in Java is a sequence of data that takes input from Collections or IO Channels
-* Streams don’t change the original data structure.
+* Streams **don’t change** the original data structure.
 * A Stream Pileline is the operation (STREAM OPERATIONS) that run on a stream to produce a result
 * Each intermediate operation is lazily executed and returns a stream as a result.
 * Terminal operations mark the end of the stream and return the result.
 * Finite Streams have a limit
 * infinite Streams are like sunrise/sunset cycle

+Stream Operations

 * **SOURCE** : Where the stream comes from
 * **INTERMEDIATE OPERATIONS** : Transforms the stream into another stream.
 STREAMS USE LAZY EVALUATION.
+  * **map**: The map method is used to returns a stream consisting of the results of applying the given function to the elements of this stream.
+  * **filter**: The filter method is used to select elements as per the Predicate passed as argument.
+  * **sorted**: The sorted method is used to sort the stream.
 * **The intermediate operations do not run until the terminal operation runs.**
 * **TERMINAL OPERATION**: Actually produces a result.
 Stream becomes invalid after terminal operation

-## Intermediate Operations:

-* **map**: The map method is used to returns a stream consisting of the results of applying the given function to the elements of this stream.

-* **filter**: The filter method is used to select elements as per the Predicate passed as argument.

-* **sorted**: The sorted method is used to sort the stream.

-## Terminal Operations:

   * **collect**: The collect method is used to return the result of the intermediate operations performed on the stream.
   * **forEach**: The forEach method is used to iterate through every element of the stream.
   * **reduce**: The reduce method is used to reduce the elements of a stream to a single value.
 The reduce method takes a BinaryOperator as a parameter.

-# Optional

-* New class Optional in java.util package.
-* It is a Container to hold at most one value, like Collections and Arrays.
-* To represent a value if its present or absent.
-* Avoids any runtime NullPointerExceptions

-In Streams API, Optional is returned

 ### Non-Terminal Operations
 filter()